Cultural Capital in the Early Years

 Throughout the year we hold several stay and play sessions, which all parents are encouraged to attend.
-These vary in objectives, some upskill our parents such as reading, phonics and Mathematics Mastery, whilst more creative sessions such as making costumes and props for a topic and activity ideas for summer seek to improve communication and the working relationship between school and home.
+These vary in objectives, some upskill our parents such as reading, phonics and Seesaw, whilst more creative sessions such as making costumes and props for a topic and activity ideas for summer seek to improve communication and the working relationship between school and home.

 Thrive is a systematic approach to the early identification of emotional developmental needs in children.
 Through whole class screening, the emotional development of all children is monitored through an action plan of targeted activities.
 Thus enabling the healthy development of children’s emotional well-being.

 Every year, disadvantaged families are targeted to be part of the REAL project.
 Through the project, practitioners work with parents to promote the literacy development of pre-school children as well as meeting some of the literacy and educational needs of the parents involved.
 Home visits based around the ORIM framework, shown parents/ carers ways to help develop and support their child’s early literacy skills.
 After each section of the ORIM framework, every year group holds a REAL workshop for all families to share and build on the skills covered in the home visits.

 Time to Talk – the development of vocabulary

 In all of our Early Years settings, we promote Time to Talk, where children have the opportunity to develop their communication and language skills.
 They are able to be exposed to new vocabulary, to learn how forward and backwards conversations work, to form full sentences and to discuss a particular topic.
 This language is then reinforced.